Skip to content

 Why this is critical in AI systems

-• The model responds without you: AI fills with secondary sources or generalizations.
+• The model responds without the canon: AI fills with secondary sources or generalizations.

-• The response stabilizes a representation: repeated absence of your canon produces a default reality.
+• The response stabilizes a representation: repeated absence of the canon produces a default reality.

 • The corrective becomes costly: one enters interpretive inertia and trail.